-Michelle Anderson, continued on as the regular part-time employee of the District, and was responsible for the clerical duties, billing, assisting with grant projects and general administration of the office.
-She attended all regular and special District meetings as the recording secretary.
+Michelle Anderson, continued on as the regular part-time employee of the District with a promotion to Administrative Assistant.
+Anderson was responsible for the clerical duties, billing, assisting with grant projects and general administration of the office.
+She attended all regular, special District meetings and all 30 Lakes/Crow Wing County Joint Powers Board meetings as the recording secretary.